There are simple measures every business can put in place to avoid the risk of cyber-attacks.

 Above all, ensuring your employees are aware of how to manage business data securely is the safest insurance for protecting your data.

 Install a firewall to block unwanted access to your network.
-You can find out how to activate a firewall by searching on the Support pages of Microsoft’s website or the Support page of Apple’s website.
+You can find out how to activate a firewall by searching on the Support pages of Microsoft’s website, opens in new window or the Support page of Apple’s website, opens in new window.

 Limit the number of employees with full administrative access to your network.
 You can do this by checking the settings and options available on your network router.